MicrosoftDocs/CommunityToolkit/docs/mvvm/MigratingFromMvvmLight.md

 The following steps focus on migrating your existing components which take advantage of the `Messenger` of the MvvmLight Toolkit.

-The Windows Community Toolkit MVVM framework provides two messenger implementations (`WeakReferenceMessenger` and `StrongReferenceMessenger`, see [docs here](Messenger.md)) that provides similar functionality, with some key differences detailed below.
+The MVVM Toolkit provides two messenger implementations (`WeakReferenceMessenger` and `StrongReferenceMessenger`, see [docs here](Messenger.md)) that provides similar functionality, with some key differences detailed below.

 Below are a list of migrations that will need to be performed if being used in your current solution.